MTSSamsioe/sanitas/README.md

     - "Back to shooping bag" button takes you back to the shopping bag page
     - "Submit order" button tries to submit the order to stripe and creates an order instance in the database
      - Validators
-        - If the bag is empty an error message is shown
         - If an card error occurs a message will be shown
     - Under the "Submit order" button a text will show how much your card will be chaged
     - In the bottom of the page you will find a link to get back to the home page
+- If you try to enter the checkou with an empty bag you will get redirected to the home page and an error will be shown

 ![picture of checkout page](media/checkout.png)